Huey Johnson: Career as an environmentalist

-Later career

-After he left the POINT board, the POINT Foundation provided Johnson some initial funds for th establishment, in 1972, of the Trust for Public Land.
+The attitude Johnson developed with these successes qualified him to later advise others, “you have to persist, you have to believe in yourself when everybody else says it won’t work."

 The first focus of the Trust was on urban and suburban parks, then on agricultural land.
 One of Huey's early significant accomplishments via the Trust, involving considerable struggle, was the establishment of the Golden Gate National Recreation Area.
 In this endeavor he was aided by lawyer and environmentalist Martin J. Rosen, who became a member of the Trust's board of directors.
 As of early 2025, the Trust had created 5,504 outdoor spaces, and protected 4-million acres in the U.S.

 Huey also founded the Grand Canyon Trust and the Environmental Liaison Center, in Nairobi.

-Johnson was appointed to head the California Natural Resources Agency (CNRA), being appointed Secretary with the approval of the California State Senate, during Jerry Brown's first administration.
+Johnson had a far-reaching public role during the late 1970s and early '80s, heading the California Natural Resources Agency (CNRA), having been appointed Secretary with the approval of the California State Senate during Jerry Brown's first administration.
 Johnson served from 1977 to 1982.
-A government resource-related regulatory position will always occasion some adversarial responses to policy.
-Johnson believed in building relationships.
-He publicly explained that, during his tenure, he valued opportunities to socialize informally with those who objected to parameters he put forward.
+In Sacramento he was known for starting his day with a vigorous bicycle ride to work.
+According to Rich Hammond, Under Secretary of the CNRA at the start of Johnson's tenure, Huey completely reorganized and invigorated the Agency's activities.
+One fundamental aspect was Johnson's insistence that key officials under the direction of his agency educate themselves in the fundamentals of scientific and applied ecology and their practical applications to the world.
+He told them to read the writings of ecologists Eugene and Howard Odum, also A Sand County Almanac, and Raymond F. Dasmann’s Destruction of California.
+Johnson also provided opportunities for bright, capable people from underprivileged backgrounds to be employed in his office, and simultaneously work toward a graduate degree.

-Illustrating one accomplishment during his tenure, Johnson wrote:
+Illustrating one specific accomplishment during his tenure, Johnson wrote: